Blog

 A highpoint in his series are the Q&A sessions Dr. Darko hosts with his wife, an OB/GYN, such as the episode, “Ask Dr. Nii – 2 kids under 2 at home, Can I still do locums?”
 In these Q&A episodes, he answers questions related to locums like how to get started, how to choose locum recruiting companies and assignments, and even how much money to save for a cushion.

-5. KevinMD
+KevinMD logo

 KevinMD was created by Dr. Kevin Pho.
-His KevinMD podcast runs 15 minutes per day, 7 days per week, and aims to give a voice to “the many who intersect our health care system but are rarely heard from.”
+His KevinMD podcast runs 15 minutes per day, seven days per week, and aims to give a voice to “the many who intersect our health care system but are rarely heard from.”

 To say that Dr. Pho covers a lot of ground is an understatement: you’ll find stories from medical professionals of many different specialties talking about a variety of topics, including locum tenens.